zquestz/plank-reloaded/README.md

 #### Option 2: Manual Installation

-You can download the latest release .deb package from the [Releases](https://github.com/zquestz/plank-reloaded/releases) page or build from source using the instructions below.
+You can download the `plank-reloaded.deb` package from the [Releases](https://github.com/zquestz/plank-reloaded/releases) page or build from source using the instructions below.

 ```bash
 # Completely uninstall plank